 In this fun and funny celebration of literacy, kids of all ages will discover that the act of reading is a daring adventure that can take you anywhere!
 You can read at the playground, under the sea, at the opera and even in outer space!
 It turns out you can read everywhere!
 And when you do, you open yourself to a universe of adventure.
-Presented in light-hearted, rib-tickling verse that's perfect for reading aloud, You Can Readsings it loud and proud: Books are awesome.
+Books are awesome.
 And so are the people who read them.

 When Jim the lumberjack chops down some animals' homes, they find a new one -- in his beard!
 Every day, lumberjack Jim Hickory heads into the forest with his trusty ax and chops down trees.
 Unfortunately, all sorts of creatures, including a bird, a porcupine, and a beaver, lose their homes in the process, so Jim gives them a home in his beard -- until one day it all gets to be too much.
 Time for Jim to come up with a better solution!
 This funny story carries a green message.

-"A sweet and child-sensitive addition to any picture-book collection." --Kirkus Reviews When Hector comes across an acorn, he discovers a love for collecting them in all shapes and sizes.
+When Hector comes across an acorn, he discovers a love for collecting them in all shapes and sizes.
 They were all different.
 They were all the same.
 They were all beautiful.
 One day his teacher finds his desk filled with acorns, and his classmates make fun of poor Hector.
 But they soon learn that all collections are special--whether coins, stuffed animals, songs, or seashells--and that some collections are also meant for sharing, like the paintings in an art museum or the books at a public library.
-Hector the Collector is a charming and evocative story that celebrates the joy of collecting and how collections can grow into the most breathtaking museums in the world.

-Beginning readers can learn all about what happens at karate class in this Pre-level 1 Ready-to-Read with sweet text and photographs of young martial artists-in-training!
 It's the first day of karate class.
 What will it be like?
-Find out in this early reader by Biscuit creator Alyssa Satin Capucilli.
 Karate students wear a uniform called a gi, and learn to block and kick!
-Young readers will love seeing kids their age practicing karate, learning words like obi (the karate belt), and more in this adorable introduction to the sport!
+Young readers see kids their age practicing karate, learning words like obi (the karate belt), and more in this introduction to the sport!
 Includes a special section of step-by-step instructions for basic karate moves--to be done with a parent or guardian's supervision.

 Once a year, Abuelo comes from Mexico to visit his family.
 He brings his guitar, his music--and his memories.
 In this story inspired by the life of Apolinar Navarrete Diaz--author Angela Dominguez's grandfather and a successful mariachi musician--Abuelo and his grandchildren sing through the bad times and the good.
 Lifting their voices and their spirits, they realize that true happiness comes from singing together.